 - Ability to handle financials – You want a company that understands how to handle the financials well.
-Collecting HOA dues, handling collection issues, dealing with banks and attorneys are just a few of the jobs of a qualified management company.
+Collecting association dues, handling collection issues, dealing with banks and attorneys are just a few of the jobs of a qualified management company.
 Ask questions about each company’s experience, successes, and even failures.

 - Ability to assess and manage reserves – The right management company can assess your current reserves and policies.
 If your policies are lacking or your reserves are coming up short, the right management company should have advice on how to fix it.

 - Ability to organize maintenance and repairs – A big part of the financial process is ensuring that you have enough funds for maintenance and repairs.
 The right management company will assess the current issues and predict future problems in order to set the right budget amounts.
 The management company will also put policies in place to manage the maintenance and repair issues.